 that gamers loved, they're about selling more games."

-novel" scenes, which are either photographed-then-Photoshopped
+still "graphic novel" scenes, which are either photographed-then-Photoshopped

 or hand-drawn by some very talented artists.
 Actually, the whole presence of

 Max Payne 2, including the box design, theme music, and menus, show beautiful

 quality and attention to detail.
 The graphic novel looks and sounds great and

 tells the story very well, narrated again by Max himself throughout.
 Also,

-since the game engine is so much better, the cinematic game scenes are far less jarring than
+since the game engine is so much better, the cinematic game scenes are far less

-constructed tragic love story, rich with noir elements, pop-culture references,
+and a beautifully constructed tragic love story, rich with noir elements,